outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 1. working/local space/directory

    The files we edit on hard disk.
-2. staging/index area
+2. stage/index area

    Temperary place that holds updates from working space and _commit_s the updates to repository.
-3. history/repository
+3. commit history

    Besides local repositories, we also have remote repositories.
 4. _index_ and _repository_ reside under the _.git/_ directory.